finos/htc-grid/docs/project/architecture/architecture.md

 The Data plane is responsible for data distribution across the grid system.
 Specifically it serves two purposes (i) stores tasks input data associated with jobs definitions (client-to-grid) and (ii) stores results of the computation (grid-to-client).

-HTC Grid can use S3 or Redis as backend for the data plane depending on the requirements.
+HTC Grid can use S3 or Redis as back-end for the data plane depending on the requirements.
 Alternatively, existing interface can easily be extended to support other storage systems.

 ## Compute Resources

-HTC-Grid utilises Amazon Elastic Kubernetes Service (Amazon EKS) as a computational backend.
+HTC-Grid utilizes Amazon Elastic Kubernetes Service (Amazon EKS) as a computational back-end.
 Each engine is a pod containing two containers an Agent and a Lambda.
 The Lambda container executes lambda locally within the container (there are no calls made to AWS lambda service, the execution is done within the node Lambda container).
 The agent provides a connectivity layer between the HTC-Grid and the Lambda container.
 The Agent pulls new tasks from the task queues in the Control Plane, once a new task is acquired the agent invokes the Lambda container and passes the task definition.
 The Lambda container contains custom executable that perform the work.
 It is responsibility of the Lambda container to connect to the Data Plane and retrieve associated task payload.
 Once the task is complete, the results is uploaded to the Data Plane.
 The Grid Agent updates the task’s state to “completed” and pulls the next task from the Control Plane.

 ![Test](../images/worker.png)